 Collect an appropriate amount of stool, (adult thumb nail size), and place in labeled container.

-- 5. Place each specimen in a plastic bag and then store in a specimen carrier with frozen icepacks.
-Icepacks should be replaced every 24 hours. - A 2nd stool should be collected at least 24 hours after the 1st and packaged / stored as described
+Place each specimen in a plastic bag and then store in a specimen carrier with frozen icepacks.
+Icepacks should be replaced every 24 hours.

 The completed case investigation form should be placed in a plastic bag.
 Then both specimen bags, and the bag with the case investigation form, should be placed in another larger plastic bag.